JvanKatwijk/SDRunoPlugin_weatherfax/README.md

 Even in this time of internet and satelites, shortwave ansmissions are still used to transmit weathercharts.
-The picture shows a (noise) signal, 4610 KHz, with the weatherfax plugin.
+The picture shows a (noisy) signal, 4610 KHz, with the weatherfax plugin.

 The frequencies on which weathercharts are transmitted are to be found in